Back to blog

 Ahead of 1 July 2026, the immediate priorities for practice managers are: confirm your payroll software vendor has a payday super implementation plan and a go-live date, build a cash flow model that accounts for super paying out with each pay run rather than quarterly, and complete any outstanding super reconciliations now.

-On Award compliance, review the pay rates of every Award-covered employee against current Health Professionals and Support Services Award minimums.
-If your last full review was before August 2023, you should assume pay rates need to be updated.
+On Award compliance, first apply the 4.75% Annual Wage Review increase from your first full pay period on or after 1 July 2026.
+Then review the pay rates of every Award-covered employee against current Health Professionals and Support Services Award minimums.
+If your last full classification review was before August 2023, you should assume rates need to be updated.
 Run the review with your bookkeeper and an employment lawyer if you have multiple Award-covered classifications.

 On wage theft exposure, any practice that has not conducted a payroll audit since January 2025 should do so.
 Focus on penalty rates for weekend and public holiday shifts, the correct classification of casual and part-time staff, and super payment timing and amounts.